fatemehdoudi/Climate4Grid/README.md

 conda env create -f environment.yml conda activate climate4grid
 ```
-Section2 contains the wind speed analysis.
-It includes a detailed probability distribution analysis and compares the use of climate data for historical generation with other methodologies.
+Section 2 covers the wind speed analysis.
+It provides a detailed probability distribution analysis and compares the use of climate data for historical generation through wind speed profiles against historical datasets.
+Additionally, it includes a seasonal comparison of both high-resolution (HR) and low-resolution (LR) datasets with the historical data.

+Section 3 contains the model to train an MLP to predict the generation.